pryv/pryv.io-1.9.0-single-node-local/README.md

     },
   ```

-### in multiple scripts updated the setting of PRYV_CONF_ROOT
+#### in multiple scripts updated the setting of PRYV_CONF_ROOT
   from: `export PRYV_CONF_ROOT=/var/pryv`
   to: `export PRYV_CONF_ROOT="${PRYV_CONF_ROOT:=/var/pryv}"`

-### adapted the host mounting point to match the user with whom you performed 'docker login'
+#### adapted the host mounting point to match the user with whom you performed 'docker login'
 in file `/Users/perki/wActiv/pryv.io-1.9.0-single-node-local/config-follower/config-follower.yml`
     set services / config-follower / volumes:
       - `/home/docker/.docker/config.json:${HOME}/.docker/config.json`
-    added `HOME` to environement
+    added `HOME` to environment

+## Contributing

+- Contribution are welcome
+- It would be nice to be able to run it in the "user-space" not as "root"